 - The contest coordinator may offer publication—in a future issue of North American Review and/or on Open Space—to notable essays.

 - Regular nonfiction submissions will be closed while our Terry Tempest Williams Prize for Creative Nonfiction is open.
 The CNF prize will remain open until April 1st.
-We are open to regular CNF submissions from September 15 to December 1.
+We are open to regular CNF submissions from April 2 to November 30 and are closed in the month of December.

 Frequently asked questions: